-In addition to Blepharoplasties, Dr. Murrell’s surgeries also include ptosis repair, ectropion repair, entropion repair, eyelid tumor removal and reconstruction, and tear duct surgery.
-Dr. Murrell performs these operations in his surgery building, the Amarillo Cataract, and Eye Surgery Center.
+In addition to Blepharoplasties, Dr. Murrell’s surgeries also include ptosis repair, ectropion repair, entropion repair, eyelid tumor removal, eyelid reconstruction, and tear duct surgery.
+Dr. Murrell performs these operations in his surgery building, The Amarillo Cataract and Eye Surgery Center.
 This is an outpatient surgery center located just three buildings away from his main office.
-This faility dedicates to performing eye and eyelid surgeries only, has an exceptional reputation, and has been in operation since 1991.
+This facility is dedicated to performing eye and eyelid surgeries only, has an exceptional reputation, and has been in operation since 1991.

-In addition, Dr. Murrell removes eyelid lesions, performs eyelid biopsies, and does Botox injections for patients with blepharospasm and hemifacial spasm.
-These minor procedures are performed in his main office at the Panhandle Eye Group building.
+In addition to the above-mentioned procedures, Dr. Murrell removes eyelid lesions, performs eyelid biopsies, and does Botox injections for patients with blepharospasm and hemifacial spasm.
+He performs these minor procedures in his main office at the Panhandle Eye Group building.

 When you visit our Amarillo, TX office for a Blepharoplasty evaluation, please be aware that your insurance may not cover the surgery.
-Upper Lid Blepharoplasty can sometimes be considered medically necessary because it can interfere with the superior or lateral field of vision.
-In other cases, Upper Lid Blepharoplasty is considered not medically necessary and is not covered by your insurance.
-That means insurance considers it a cosmetic procedure and it will be self-pay.
+Upper lid blepharoplasty can sometimes be considered medically necessary because it can interfere with the superior or lateral field of vision.
+In other cases, it is not considered medically necessary.
+As a result, the eyelid surgery is not covered by insurance and is self-pay.

 Due to scheduling conflicts or insurance regulations, testing and procedures often need to be on separate days.
-Once you and Dr. Murrell have chosen the best course of action, and once the surgery has been pre-certified, then the surgery can be scheduled.
+Once you and Dr. Murrell have chosen the best course of action, and the surgery has been pre-certified, our office can schedule your surgery.

 Schedule a Consultation

-If you are interested in learning more about Eyelid Surgery and would like to see if you are a good candidate, please call (806) 351-1177 or (800) 782-6393 to schedule a consultation with Dr. Murrell at our office in Amarillo, TX.
+If you are interested in learning more about functional or cosmetic eyelid surgery and would like to see if you are a good candidate, please call (806) 351-1177 or (800) 782-6393 to schedule a consultation with Dr. Murrell at our office in Amarillo, TX.